The Bunny Hive logo

 Is The Bunny Hive a good franchise to own?

 Whether The Bunny Hive is a good franchise depends on your goals, experience, and local market.
 Key factors from the 2025 FDD: The Bunny Hive operates 16 locations, received a legal risk score of 100/100, a training and support score of 36/100.
-The franchisor does not disclose financial performance data.
+Financial performance data is disclosed in Item 19.
 Prospective franchisees should review the full Franchise Disclosure Document and consult with a franchise attorney before making any investment decision.

 Is a The Bunny Hive franchise worth the investment?

 The value of a The Bunny Hive franchise investment depends on factors such as location, operator experience, and market demand.
 The initial investment ranges from $126,610 to $330,850.
+The Bunny Hive disclosed average gross sales of $210,980 in 2025.
 Franchise investments carry inherent risk, and prospective buyers should conduct thorough due diligence before committing capital.

 How long does it take to break even with a The Bunny Hive franchise?